phrase/phraseapp-in-context-editor-ruby/README.md

-# PhraseApp In-Context-Editor #
+# PhraseApp In-Context-Editor for Ruby #

-*This Ruby gem is for use with Ruby/Rails applications only.
+*This Ruby gem is for use with Ruby (Rails, Sinatra) applications only.
 Check out the [documentation](http://docs.phraseapp.com/guides/in-context-editor/) to learn how to set up the In-Context-Editor with other technologies.*

 [![Build Status](https://travis-ci.org/phrase/phraseapp-in-context-editor-ruby.svg)](https://travis-ci.org/phrase/phraseapp-in-context-editor-ruby)